Crypto137/gladiators/README.md

 * Perma-death and no save feature results in every decision being meaningful and every session - unique.
 * Sometimes it actually happens to be quite fun.

-Copyright (c) 2016 Thunderstruck Games.
+Copyright (c) 2016 Evgeny Karasev.
 All rights reserved.
 This software is being distributed completely free of charge under the MIT License.
 Please check the LICENSE file for more information.